d-lim/d-lim.github.io/_posts/2016-01-23-indigo-jekyll-theme.markdown

 <h3> Conclusion </h3>

-Prediction of destinations is possible with:
+Prediction of destinations up to 3km accuracy is possible with:
 - Date & Time
-- Location data in the form of coordinates via GPS trackers
+- Location data in the form of coordinates
-- Behavioral data of the target group

-By adopting a classification model, due to the nature that the coordinates are extremely granular and there are places which the majority of the the public do not usually go, i.e farms in the outskirts of the city vs the city centre.
+However, by adopting a classification model, due to the nature that the coordinates are extremely granular and there are places which the majority of the the public do not usually go, i.e farms in the outskirts of the city vs the city centre.
 The amount of points to form a cluster is extremely important to avoid a multivariate imbalance issue.
 However, it is extremely hard to determine the right amount of points required without domain expertise.
 Therefore, I strongly suggest using a regression model is more suited to predict destinations of trips.

-Further work:
+Moving forward, the following approaches can be explored to improve the accuracy of our predictions:
 - Use a regression ANN model to predict destinations
+- Include more features, such as holiday, weather, driver and passenger information
 - Use of deep learning models such as Sequence to Sequence Recursive Neural Nets to be able to the path taken up to the destination
 - Explore other predictive models such as Hidden Markov Model or Karman filters to see if they are suitable to predict destinations
-- Include more features, such as holiday and weather information to help improve the predictions

 ---